 The CSO project schedules in Schedule Seven are aggressive and reflect project-specific design, permitting and construction requirements.
-The program continues to face cost and schedule challenges, including the general uncertainty associated with construction of large tunnels, such as the North Dorchester Bay storage tunnel, and the difficulty in obtaining the necessary wetlands permits to construct a stormwater detention basin that is critical to the implementation of the Alewife Brook CSO plan.
-Notwithstanding these challenges, MWRA, working in cooperation with the Boston Water and Sewer Commission (BWSC), the Town of Brookline and the City of Cambridge, will continue to manage the CSO program with the goal of controlling project costs and improving upon established schedules where possible.
+The program continues to face cost and schedule challenges, including the general uncertainty associated with construction of large tunnels, such as the North Dorchester Bay storage tunnel, and the need to coordinate work where major projects by others are in construction, such as in East Boston.
+Notwithstanding these challenges, MWRA, working in cooperation with the Boston Water and Sewer Commission (BWSC), the Town of Brookline and the City of Cambridge, will continue to manage the CSO program with the goals of controlling project costs, maintaining schedule, and fully achieving the projects' CSO objectives.

 MWRA commenced implementation of the long-term CSO control plan in 1996.
 Updated project schedules are presented in Table 2.
-By June 2007, MWRA and the CSO communities completed twenty of the 35 projects in the plan, and an additional six projects were in construction.
+By December 2007, MWRA and the CSO communities completed 21 of the 35 projects in the plan, and an additional nine projects were in design or construction.
 With this level of completion, MWRA has achieved significant progress in reducing CSO discharges to Boston Harbor and its tributaries.
-Together with improvements to MWRA's wastewater conveyance and treatment systems, including the upgraded Deer Island Treatment Plant and associated pump stations, the completed CSO projects have reduced the total annual volume of CSO discharge in a typical rainfall year from 3.3 billion gallons in 1988 to 0.8 billion gallons, a 76% reduction.
-In addition, 68% of the remaining overflow receives treatment at MWRA's five CSO treatment facilities.
+Together with improvements to MWRA's wastewater conveyance and treatment systems, including the upgraded Deer Island Treatment Plant and associated pump stations, the completed CSO projects have reduced the total annual volume of CSO discharge in a typical rainfall year from 3.3 billion gallons in 1988 to 630 million gallons, an 81% reduction.
+In addition, 62% of the remaining overflow receives treatment at MWRA's four CSO treatment facilities.
 While 2015 is the required completion date for the final component of MWRA's long-term CSO control plan, the bulk of the remaining work is scheduled to be completed well in advance of that date.
 For example, the North Dorchester Bay CSO project, which is the largest single component of the MWRA's CSO program and comprises over half of the remaining budget to be expended is scheduled for completion by May 2011.